AltCampus/box-model/README.md

   }
 ```

-With the inline-block value we can make the element behave like inline level, means the element will take the space according to the content and will come one after one instead of taking whole available width and starting from a new line.
-But at the same time, it will accept all the box-model properties like block level elements.
+With the inline-block value we can make the element behave like inline level, means the element will take the space according to the content and will line up one after one instead of taking whole available width and starting from a new line.
+But at the same time, it will also accept all the box-model properties like block level elements.

 ### Removing Space between the inline-block elements.